Table of Contents

 Cresswell C, Speelman CP (2020) https://doi.org/10.1371/journal.pone.0236153

-Once the plugin is installed, use the block editor’s shortcode block to enter an equation and supporting text.
+Once the plugin is installed, use the block editor’s shortcode block to enter an equation and supporting text between pmath tags.
+Also, the shortcode tags work with the classic editor.

 Enter a shortcode block like this…